nrennie/resources/README.md

 # Resources

-Collections of useful, freely-available resources and links, curated by [Nicola Rennie](https://nrennie.rbind.io/).
+Collections of useful, freely-available resources and links on data-related topics, curated by [Nicola Rennie](https://nrennie.rbind.io/).
 View the resource lists at [nrennie.rbind.io/resources](https://nrennie.rbind.io/resources/).

 Want to add a resource?
 File an issue or edit the `resources.csv` file on [GitHub](https://github.com/nrennie/resources) and submit a PR.